-What are normal ranges for a CD4 count, the CD4% and the CD4:CD8 ratio?
+What is a normal CD4 count, CD4% and CD4:CD8 ratio?

-- CD8 cells, (T8 cells), are “suppressor” cells that end the immune response.
-CD8+ cells can also be “killer” cells that kill cancer cells and cells infected with a virus.
+- CD8 cells, (T8 cells), are “suppressor” cells that complete the immune response.
+CD8+ cells can also be “killer” cells that kill cancer cells and other cells that are infected by a virus.

-The normal ranges for CD4 and CD8 counts varies depending on the lab and test, but for an HIV negative person a normal CD4 count is in the range 460 to 1600.
+The normal ranges for CD4 and CD8 counts vary depending on the lab and test.
+On average, the normal CD4 range for an HIV negative person is between 460 and 1600.
 This is an average.
 Anywhere in this range is fine.

 Although generally a higher CD4 is good, an HIV negative person with a normal CD4 count of 1200 is not more healthy than someone whose normal count is 400.

-If you ever get an unexpectedly high or low CD4 count your CD4% (CD4 percentage) will indicate if this is a real change.
-This percentage is more stable than the number of CD4 cells.
+If you get a CD4 count that is ever unexpectedly high or low, then your CD4% (CD4 percentage) will indicate if this is a real change.
+This percentage is more stable than the exact CD4 count.

 The average normal CD4% for HIV negative adults is about 40%.
-However, as with CD4 counts and other test, the range for a “normal” result in an HIV negative person is also wide – i,e. from about 25% to 65%.
+However, as with CD4 counts and other test, the range for a “normal” result in an HIV negative person is also wide – from about 25% to 65%.

 The CD4:CD8 ratio is also sometimes used, but less often.
 This is a measure of how balanced your immune function is.
 This calculated by dividing the CD4 result by the CD8 result.

 In HIV negative people, the normal range for the CD4:CD8 ratio is between 0.9 and 1.9.
 This means that there are about 1 to 2 CD4 cells for every CD8 cell.